 - Bring the steak up to room temperature first

 - Make sure the pan is hot before you put the steak on.
+Use a high-quality cooking oil for steak like tallow.

 - Allow 5 to 10 minutes resting after the steak finishes cooking.